Haren Airport: History

-The advancing Imperial German Air Service established it as military airfield Flugplatz Brüssel in 1914 during World War I. In February 1915 they completed an additional Zeppelin hangar.
+The advancing Imperial German Air Service established it as a military airfield Flugplatz Brüssel in 1914 during World War I. In February 1915, they completed an additional Zeppelin hangar.
 This was partially destroyed on 7 June 1915 during an attack on airship LZ38.
 Although the hangar was repaired, airships were no longer parked at the airfield.
-At the end of the war the airfield was abandoned by the Germans when they withdrew from Belgium in the aftermath of the November 1918 Armistice.
+At the end of the war, the airfield was abandoned by the Germans when they withdrew from Belgium in the aftermath of the November 1918 Armistice.

 The airfield being in the Belgian capital, it became the home of the Belgian Army Air Force during the 1920s.
 The Zeppelin hangar was not torn down until 1923, as it was used to park aircraft left behind by the Germans.
 Some of the aircraft were used for the first civilian flights at the airfield.
 Increasingly, it became the hub of Belgian civil aviation.
-In 1923 a radio centre was built, along with a new terminal.
-In February 1925 Sabena inaugurated the first Congo flight, when a Handley Page W8f departed the airfield for Leopoldstad.
+In 1923, a radio centre was built, along with a new terminal.
+In February 1925, Sabena inaugurated the first Congo flight, when a Handley Page W8f departed the airfield for Leopoldstad.
 A notable visitor was Charles Lindbergh, who flew into Haren only a week after his historic New-York-Paris flight in 1927.
 Air traffic continued its steady growth, and by 1929 a new terminal (the third) was inaugurated.
 Several international airlines used Haren in the 1930s, such as Imperial Airways, KLM, Air France, Deutsche Luft Hansa and British Continental Airways.

 After the German invasion of Belgium in May 1940, the Luftwaffe expanded the airfield, by building a new hangar (VIII) and an 820m long concrete runway (09-27).
 In addition, the Germans began building a new airfield at nearby Melsbroek (near Zaventem) and in November 1942 had connected the two airfields with a taxiway.